wso2/docs-ei/en/micro-integrator/docs/setup/troubleshooting_deployment.md

 various problems that may arise for deployment in production environments.

--   [Analyzing a stack
-    trace](#TroubleshootinginProductionEnvironments-Analyzingastacktrace)
--   [Capturing the state of the system](#TroubleshootinginProductionEnvironments-Capturingthestateofthesystem)
--   [Viewing process threads in Solaris](#TroubleshootinginProductionEnvironments-ViewingprocessthreadsinSolaris)
--   [Checking the health of a
-    cluster](#TroubleshootinginProductionEnvironments-Checkingthehealthofacluster)

 ### Analyzing a stack trace

 When your Java process starts to spin your CPU, you must immediately